 Fact: At this point, the permitting process is behind schedule.
 Since 2013, the US Forest Service (USFS) has led a rigorous independent review of the Resolution Copper project under the National Environmental Policy Act (NEPA), which has included years of public consultation and extensive engagement with a broad range of stakeholders, including Native American tribes and relevant federal, state, and county agencies.
 The next phase of the process is the publication of a Final Environmental Impact Statement (EIS), which took place on January 15, 2021.
 In the project schedule, initially set by the USFS during the Obama Administration, the target date for Final EIS publication was July 2020.
-Recent USFS statements note that any timeline adjustments do “not reflect an acceleration of the … process.”
+The U.S. Forest Service has said that the new release date doesn't reflect “an acceleration of the National Environmental Policy Act process or the Schedule of Proposed Actions.”
 Learn more about the multi-year permitting process here.

 Fact: Legislation to facilitate the land exchange between the Tonto National Forest and Resolution Copper passed with bipartisan support in December 2014.
 It was signed into law by President Obama.
 The Southeast Arizona Land Exchange and Conservation Act is one of more than 80 land bills that were part of the National Defense Authorization Act (NDAA) in 2014, and members of the Arizona Congressional delegation championed it.
 The final legislation included important changes based on nearly a decade of feedback from a wide range of stakeholders, including the San Carlos Apache tribe, environmental groups and the Town of Superior.
 It is the only Congressionally-mandated land exchange bill requiring a comprehensive environmental review under the NEPA.
 Learn more here.